 Reduce Kitchen Makeover Costs by Refinishing Countertops

-The laminates available nowadays give you a very wide array of textures, styles and colors, and as these are mass produced in the thousands, they remain quite affordable.
+The laminates available nowadays give you a very wide array of textures, styles, and colors, and as these are mass-produced in the thousands, they remain quite affordable.
 Laminates have a thickness of just a few millimeters and are therefore quite light and very easy to handle.
-This does them to require to be handled carefully.
+This does require to be handled carefully.

 Preparation of the countertop is one very important prerequisite for any countertop refinishing.
 You need to strip the earlier laminate and the glue that held it down.
 Most improvement stores will carry chemical solutions that will enable this task to be completed quite easily.
 The removal of laminate is made easier if you use a hot iron on its surface, as this will cause the laminate to expand and detach itself from the surface.
 You can then use a chisel to make cuts on the old laminate and allow you to literally peel it away.
 Once this is done, use the chemical solutions to ensure that you remove all vestiges of the earlier glue.
 You then need to use a sander on the exposed wood so that surface gets prepared for allowing the new laminate to adhere to the surface.